-The initial terms of the time charters for the GasLog Greece, the GasLog Geneva and the GasLog Gibraltar began upon delivery of the ships and will terminate in 2026, 2023 and 2023, respectively.
-For the GasLog Greece, MSL has the option to extend the term of the charter for up to five years and, for the GasLog Geneva and the GasLog Gibraltar, MSL has the option to extend the term of the charter for up to eight years.
+The initial terms of the time charters for the GasLog Greece, the GasLog Glasgow, the GasLog Geneva and the GasLog Gibraltar began upon delivery of the ships and will terminate in 2026, 2026, 2023 and 2023, respectively.
+For the GasLog Greece and the GasLog Glasgow, MSL has the option to extend the term of the charter for up to five years and, for the GasLog Geneva and the GasLog Gibraltar, MSL has the option to extend the term of the charter for up to eight years.
 Each charter requires that the charterer provide the owner with advance notice of its exercise of any extension option.

 The term of the time charter for the Solaris began upon delivery of the ship to GasLog in 2014 following an initial period during which the ship operated under a maiden voyage time charter, the purpose of which was to facilitate completion by Shell of an operational discharge inspection of the ship.
-The charter requires that the charterer provides the owner with advance notice of its exercise of any extension option and no such nomination has been received within the required notice period.
-Accordingly, the Solaris is due to come off charter in June 2021 plus or minus 30 days.
+The Solaris is due to come off charter in August 2021 plus or minus 30 days at the charterer's option.

 The initial term of the time charter for the Methane Becki Anne began upon its acquisition by GasLog in 2015 and will terminate in 2024.
-MSL has the option to extend the term of the time charter for an additional period of either three years beyond the initial charter expiration date.
+MSL has the option to extend the term of the time charter for an additional period of either three or five years beyond the initial charter expiration date.